fergiii/adbproca/Windows-ADB-Installer-main/README.md

 ## Usage

 1. Download the ADB Installer script by clicking on the "Download" button on this page.
-2. Extract the downloaded zip file and run the `ADB-Installer.bat` file.
+2. Extract the downloaded zip file and run the `ADB-Installer.exe` file.
 3. Follow the instructions on the screen to perform the desired action.

 ## Credits